MilhouseVH/texturecache.py/README.md

 **[sources]** List of sources for a specific media class (video, music, pictures, files, programs)

+**[status]** Display status of client - ScreenSaver active, IsIdle (default period 600 seconds, or user specified) and active Player type (audio or video), plus title of any media currently being played.

 ##Installation instructions

 Download the single Python file required from github.
 A default properties file is available on github, rename this to texturecache.cfg in order to use it.